Welcome!

 Building equity from day one.

 Manhattanites pay an average of $5,000 monthly in rent.
-It is not a good feeling when you realize you’re not writing a big check to a management company or landlord every month rather than building equity immediately (no matter how small).
+It is not a good feeling when you realize you’re not writing a big check to a management company or landlord every month, but instead building equity immediately (no matter how small).

 The vacancy rate.